arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/patterns/monads/README.md

 }
 ```

-Static form looks closer to the function annotation, but both ways are actually equivalent for the purpose of our discussion.
-I will use instance methods in my examples, however all of them could be written as static extension methods too.
+The top level form looks closer to the function notation, but both ways are actually equivalent for the purpose of our discussion.
+I will use instance methods in my examples, however all of them could be written as top level extension methods too.

-How do we compose more complex workflows, programs and applications out of such simple building blocks?
-A lot of patterns both in OOP and FP worlds revolve around this question.
+How do we compose more complex workflows, programs and applications, out of such simple building blocks?
+A lot of patterns in both OOP and FP worlds revolve around this question.
 And monads are one of the answers.

 My sample code is going to be about conferences and speakers.
 The method implementations aren't really important, just watch the types carefully.
 There are 4 classes (types) and 3 methods (functions):